How to Get Financial Planning At No Charge (or Cheap)

 Fortunately, a host of financial planners volunteer their time and planning prowess to help people in need of a financial roadmap.
 Nearly two-thirds of the professionals who completed the questionnaire for our best financial planners project said they did some pro bono work – and the proportion was higher still among the 80 planners who made our list.

+As with the legal world, where many lawyers offer pro bono services, personal finances can be confusing and complex to navigate, and professional help is invaluable.
 Under pro bono planning programs, the planner or company sets aside a certain proportion of their time to serve people who otherwise could not afford to commission a financial plan.
-The motivation is to help ensure that such services aren't confined only to affluent individuals.
-(The volunteer planners can also benefit, through becoming more well-rounded professionals by assisting with financial situations and challenges they might not encounter with paid clients.)
+The motivation is to give back to the community and help more people realize the benefits of financial planning.

 Who qualifies for pro bono planning

 Pro bono financial planning is available mostly to populations who haven't traditionally had access to such services.
-For example, the Foundation for Financial Planning (FFP), which specializes in facilitating pro bono work, says most of the pro bono planning it arranges caters to clients the foundation classifies as underserved.
+For example, the Foundation for Financial Planning (FFP), which connects financial planning volunteers with nonprofits and community based organizations.

-The FFP describes that group as including low-income individuals and families.
-While the foundation does not specify a definition for such a classification, nonprofit organizations who provide pro bono services often use the benchmark used by the U.S. Department of Housing and Urban Development.
+The FFP describes the recipients of pro bono financial planning help as including low-income individuals and families.
+While there's no universal definition for such a classification, nonprofit organizations who provide pro bono services often use the benchmark used by the U.S. Department of Housing and Urban Development.
 That agency considers people who are making less than 80% of the median income in the area they live to be low-income.

-Some pro bono programs serve populations with less regard – at least formally – for income or financial need.
+Some pro bono programs aim to serve specific populations.
 Examples are initiatives aimed at military personnel/veterans, domestic violence survivors, people affected by natural disasters and those who have suffered financially from a serious medical crisis.

 What to expect from a pro bono financial plan

-Pro bono financial planning involves of the same steps involved with hiring a paid planner to prepare a plan.
+Pro bono financial planning involves many of the same steps involved with hiring a paid planner.
 After signing the letter of engagement, you’ll need to share documentation and meet for an initial consultation to discuss your financial situation and goals.
 Then, after an agreed time, you’ll receive the plan itself and probably also have an opportunity to address your questions about it.

 How to apply for pro bono financial planning